StackStorm/st2docs/docs/source/packs.rst

 binary.

-If you want all the |st2| components and services to also run under Python 3 you should look at beta Ubuntu Bionic packages where everything runs under Python 3.6 (on Ubuntu Bionic only packs which work under Python 3 are supported).
+If you want all the |st2| components and services to also run under Python 3 you should look at the Ubuntu Bionic packages where everything runs under Python 3.6.
+These are in the "unstable" repositories for 3.0, and will be GA in 3.1.
+On Ubuntu Bionic only packs which work under Python 3 are supported.

 .. _packs-behind-proxy: